Ikat pattern is a term that refers to a resist dyed weaving technique.

 Each country also has its own unique and distinctive weaving ikat style that it is known for, giving ikat pattern a wide pattern repertoire around the globe.

 I would love to keep adding to this blog post as it is a fascinating and huge traditional textile technique.
-I have just touched on the basics to give you a greater understanding of how this stunning type of pattern is created and so that you have the story behind my latest STUDIO JACKET design which has been crafted form a warp ikat pattern in the most beautiful blues with accents of white and red.
+I have just touched on the basics to give you a greater understanding of how this stunning type of pattern is created.